View Document Text

 Neither USBA, FIWA nor the Implementation Manager provides tax planning advice or services and clients

 should consult their accountant or tax professional.
-If selected, your manager fee will include an additional
+For each service selected, your manager fee will include an

-overlay fee of up to 0.10% that will be applied to all assets in the account, including cash, for this service.
+additional overlay fee of up to 0.10% that will be applied to all assets in the account, including cash.

 Wrap Program Fee